Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 - not having a credit card with the same company, especially one that is in bad standing.

-Some cards may even require you to make a security deposit or a down payment.
+Some cards may even require you to make a security deposit or a down payment, and for most of them you can apply online as well.

-If you have a poor credit score, a secured credit card is an option.
+If you have a bad credit score, a secured credit card is an option.

 Secured credit cards require you to make an upfront payment, often called a security deposit or a down payment, that matches the limit of your credit card.